 ppmV NOx = µg NOx x (0.08206 atml/mol K) · (T) L (P) · 46.01 g/mol

-to input T in K and P in atm.
+It’s important to input T in K and P in atm.

 Applications

 The measurement of nitrite using the modified Saltzman reaction is very common and useful in many different fields.
 As described, the method can be used to measure NOx concentrations in air samples – car exhaust, laboratory rooms, air quality of cities, etc. In addition, this method can be used to monitor NOx in cigarette smoke (Figure 5).
 The procedure would be very similar to this experiment, except instead of drawing car exhaust into the syringe, cigarette smoke would be drawn in.
 There is often a higher concentration of NOx in cigarette smoke than coming out of the tailpipe of automobiles, which tends to be surprising to many.
 Typical values for NOx in cigarette smoke range from 500 – 800 ppm.